Skip to main content

 All cultures are merging now.

-There's something called the Medici effect, where the Medici family was famously wealthy in medieval Italy, and they helped create a new form of culture, and the creation of arts through the collaboration of artists of all diverse genres.
-That's called the Medici effect, which made the Renaissance's cornerstone.
+There’s something called the Medici effect.
+The Medici family was famously wealthy in medieval Italy, and they helped create a new form of culture and the creation of arts through the collaboration of artists of all diverse genres.
+That’s called the Medici effect, which made the Renaissance’s cornerstone.

-Similarly, in the age of digitalization and platforms, all genres are mixing.
-It creates new forms of content.
-I think the most important part is the combination of art and technology.
-Not just music, but all industries are combining with technology, including business, finance, and education.
-Now we're seeing a huge paradigm shift in entertainment, including AI.
+Similarly, in the age of digitalization and platforms, all genres are mixing, creating new forms of content.
+I think the most crucial part is the combination of art and technology.
+Music and all industries, including business, finance, and education, combined with technology.
+We’re seeing a massive paradigm shift in entertainment, including AI.

-Personally, I'm always curious about what's next.
+Personally, I’m always curious about what’s next.
 And then I still go for it.
-Of course, all adventures involve loss and failure, but it is through the experience of failure that your purpose and path become clearer.
+Of course, all adventures involve loss and failure, but it is through the experience of failure that your purpose and path become more apparent.

-I created a virtual band called "Sa-gong-i-ho" two years ago, which I think was a stimulating challenge.
-I maximized the imagination of what people can't do in a story and found unlimited possibilities.
+Two years ago, I created a virtual band called “Sa-gong-i-ho,” which I think was a stimulating challenge.
+I maximized the imagination of what people can’t do in a story and found unlimited possibilities.
 I also tried many things with characters, VFX, NFTs, and combinations with music.

 * Joseph’s comment:

-I think it's a misnomer to call this work "virtual".
-"Virtual" means "to pretend that something exists when it doesn't," and the world of bits is physically and electromagnetically real.
-Because it doesn't exist in an atomic state, we don't have to negate its electromagnetic existence.
-When we use software, we don't deny the existence of software just because it exists as bits.
-Just as atomic organisms return to their inorganic state when they die, beings made of bits exist only as long as there is a supply of electrons.
-We severely tend to think of only the atomic state of existence as real, and everything else as virtual.
+I think it’s a misnomer to call this work “virtual.”
+“Virtual” means “to pretend that something exists when it doesn’t,” the world of bits is physically and electromagnetically real.
+We don’t have to negate its electromagnetic existence because it doesn’t exist in an atomic state.
+When we use software, we don’t deny the existence of software just because it exists as bits.
+Just as nuclear organisms return to their inorganic state when they die, beings made of bits exist only as long as there is a supply of electrons.
+We severely tend to think of only the atomic state of existence as real and everything else as virtual.
 I treat this as a kind of atomistic preoccupation.

-This "Sa-gong-i-ho" project is a work we started at the beginning of a significant era, the "emergence of generative AI".
-Being a pioneer is always hard and involves a lot of trial and error, but it was a significant challenge because someone has to pave the way first so that the challengers who follow can make greater progress.
+This “Sa-gong-i-ho” project is a work we started at the beginning of a significant era, the “emergence of generative AI.”
+Being a pioneer is always hard and involves a lot of trial and error.
+Still, it was a significant challenge because someone had to pave the way first so the challengers who followed could make more substantial progress.

 * References and quotations: